SpiderOak/nimbus.io/docs/developers_guide.rst

 Command line tools
 ^^^^^^^^^^^^^^^^^^

-If you have lumberyard (the Python library for accessing Nimbus.io) installed, you can use a command line tool to list, delete, and archive data into your nimbus collections using familiar unix commands like cp, mv, and rm.
+If you have `lumberyard` and `motoboto` (the Python libraries for accessing Nimbus.io) installed, you can use a command line tool to list, delete, and archive data into your nimbus collections.

-Alternatively, you can also use the tools from the command line tools from the "motoboto" package which have a similar interface to the "boto" tools (s3put, lss3, fetch_file, etc.)

 Here are some examples using the `nio_cmd` command line tool:

 ::

     # list keys in collection
-    nio_cmd ls collection_name
+    ls_nio collection_name

     # delete a key in a collection
     nio_cmd rm collection_name key_name